June 1, 2011

 Randy Savage from his years as a spokesman for

 snack foods in the 1990s.
-He tied his famous "ooooo yeah!" catch phrase in
+He tied his famous "ooooo yeah!" catch phrase into

 the ads.
 In 2002 Randy Savage was cast in the Spider Man movie as the